RenrenRihitoRayo/DarrenPapa/README.md

 # Info About Me

 ## Things I do
-- I made SBPL and other programming languages.
+- I made DuProL and other programming languages.
 - I have 6 years of experience in python.
 - I program in python and c for fun.
 Im a lil rusty in c.
+- I upgraded Bython to Bython2.0 :)

 ## Personal Stuff
 - Age 15